dop2001/MGSNet/README.md

-# What is MGVNet?
+# What is MGSNet?

 Myasthenia gravis (MG) is an autoimmune disease characterized by chronic neuromuscular transmission disorders, causing varying degrees of muscle weakness.
 It most commonly affects the eyes, face, and muscles involved in swallowing.
 It can cause symptoms such as double vision, drooping eyelids, difficulty speaking and walking.
-MGVNet is an efficient and simple model framework for detecting MG.
-By collecting voice data, MGVNet can be used to quickly diagnose whether you have MG.
+MGSNet is an efficient and simple model framework for detecting MG.
+By collecting voice data, MGSNet can be used to quickly diagnose whether you have MG.